 Bachor carefully chose pieces that the general public would recognize and even reached out to the Art Institute of Chicago with the hope of getting funding but has not heard back and has since started the hashtag #artinstituteofchicagowontreturnmyemails.

-Of the latest series, his Van Gogh mosaic can be found in the 4100 block of North Kostner Avenue in Old Irving Park, the American Gothic recreation is located at Green and Randolph streets in West Loop, the Chairman Mao portrait resides in the 2000 block of West Crystal Street in Wicker Park, and the latest installation inspired by Nighthawks is at Estes and Glenwood avenues in Rogers Park.
+Of the latest series, his Van Gogh mosaic can be found in the 4100 block of North Kostner Avenue in Old Irving Park, the American Gothic recreation is located at Green and Randolph streets in West Loop, the Chairman Mao portrait resides in the 2000 block of West Crystal Street in Wicker Park, and the installation inspired by Nighthawks is at Estes and Glenwood avenues in Rogers Park.

-If by any chance any more do follow keep your eyes peeled for gift bags near newly created pothole master pieces.
+If by any chance any more follow keep your eyes peeled for gift bags near newly created pothole master pieces.
 With every new creation, Bachor hides a gift bag filled with goodies including prints, magnets, keychains, and coupons for his online shop.

 [Featured image from Instagram / @jimbachor]